Vagus Nerve Stimulator

 What is a vagus nerve stimulator?

 A vagus nerve stimulator (VNS) is a device that can help prevent seizures.
-When it
+When it's

-is implanted, it has 2 parts, a pulse generator and leads.
-The pulse generator sits
+implanted, it has 2 parts, a pulse generator and leads.
+The pulse generator sits in

-in your neck.
+your neck.
 External VNSs are now also available.
-They are put over the neck or
+They are put over the neck or worn

 The VNS is similar to a pacemaker.
 The pulse generator creates low-energy electrical